dpretet/axi-crossbar/doc/architecture.md

 ```

-A crossbar is a piece of logic aiming to connect any master to any
+A crossbar is a hardware interconnect designed to connect multiple master and slave agents together.
-slave connected upon it.
-Its interconnect topology provides a low latency, high
-bandwidth switching logic for a non-blocking, conflict-free communication flow.
+It enables any master to communicate with any slave through a non-blocking switching fabric,
+providing high bandwidth and low latency data transfers.
+The crossbar implements a fully connected
+topology where concurrent transactions can occur between independent master–slave pairs without
+interference, as long as they do not target the same destination resources.

-The IP can be divided in three parts:
+The IP is structured into three main layers:

-- the slave interface layer, receiving the requests to route
-- the interconnect layer, routing the requests
+- Slave Interface Layer: This layer receives incoming AXI transactions from slave-side agents (i.e.
+  masters in the AXI terminology from the system perspective).
+It handles protocol adaptation,
+  buffering of outstanding requests, and prepares transactions for routing through the interconnect.

-- the master interface layer, driving the requests outside the core
+- Interconnect Layer: This is the core switching fabric responsible for routing requests to the
+  appropriate destination based on address decoding, and routing responses back to the originating
+  master using transaction IDs.
+It ensures non-blocking behavior and fair arbitration between
+  competing requests.

+- Master Interface Layer: This layer drives outgoing AXI transactions toward master-side agents (i.e.
+  slaves in the system).
+It adapts the routed transactions to the external interface and manages
+  response forwarding.

 ```